Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series100/ex113_MP_SessionMgmt/ReadMe.txt

 + Instantiates and modifies an OmmConsumerConfig object
   - Sets the user credential
   - Sets the consumer name to "Consumer_4"
-  - The Consumer_4 uses the Channel_4 channel name for using the RSSL_ENCRYPTED channel type.
+  - The Consumer_4 uses the Channel_4 channel name for using the RSSL_ENCRYPTED
+	channel type and the RSSL_SOCKET encrypted protocol type. or sets the consumer name to "Consumer_5" in case of the WebSocket transport protocol.
+    The Consumer_5 uses the Channel_5 channel name for using the RSSL_ENCRYPTED channel type and the RSSL_WEBSOCKET encrypted protocol type.
   - Loads configuration information for the specified consumer name from the EmaConfig.xml file in the application's working folder
 + Instantiates an OmmConsumer object which initializes the connection